ChrisKlinedinst/ao-cs-local-lab/README.md

 ###Vagrant Box hostname

 This is the name of the Vagrant Image that the VM will be built on.
 If no box is entered the VM will be build using Ubuntu 16.04.
-The short names Centos and Ubuntu can be used to build with latest release.
+The short names Windows, Centos, and Ubuntu can be used to build with latest release.
 For a full list of available images see https://app.vagrantup.com/boxes/search.

 ###Hostname

 This will be the Hostname for the VM.
-If nothing is entered a name will be created (ex: lab-boaxname-123)
+If nothing is entered a name will be created (ex: lab-boxname-123)

 ###Memory

 The amount of memory for the VM.
-You will need at least 512 to run most Salt states and 2048 to run Contianers
+You will need at least 512 to run most Salt states and 2048 to run the sample APM Contianers

 ###Docker